Timothep/SimpleExpressions/README.md

     SimpleExpression result = se.Letters.Generate();

-The object returned is a `SimpleExpression` itself.
+The object returned is a `SimpleExpression` itself so you can chain up some more stuff on it.
 The generated expression is available on the result object via the `Expression` property.

     string expression = result.Expression;